Got chatting to a guy in the gym the other day.

-“I want to look like that guy,” he told me, pointing to a picture of a fitness model.
+“I want to look like him,” he said, pointing to a picture of a bloke that looked like a fitness model.

 “So I’m following his routine.”